The types of products we buy and the ways we buy them are changing. Can traditional food, beauty, and personal care leaders adapt?

 These retailers and e-commerce marketplaces can use the data they’ve gathered from selling other brands’ products over the years to design their own private labels.

-Their position can help them monitor online and offline shopper behavior.
+Their position can help them monitor online and offline consumer behavior.
 Amazon and other sites can track which shoppers are bargain-hunters, frequent browsers, vegan enthusiasts, and more based on their current shopping behavior, and design products to target the segments they see as most profitable.

 Since marketplaces can see the contents of shoppers’ online carts, they can better understand how people are using their products and optimize their marketing messages.